learn-co-students/setting-up-a-professional-data-science-environment-qa-internal/README.md

 This will create a new subdirectory called setting-up-a-professional-data-science-environment which will contain a copy of all of the files from this repository.

+## Setting Up Virtual Environments

+As you do data science projects, you will spend a lot of your time using pre-written libraries to speed up your development.
+Examples include NumPy, Pandas and scikit-learn.
+As you work on different projects, you may also find that you end up using different versions of different libraries for different projects.
+The most common versioning issue is that some projects will run in Python 2 whereas others will run in Python 3, but you may also find that different projects depend on different versions of libraries like tensorflow.

+Occasionally, code that works in an old version of a library won’t work in a newer version.
+So if you open up a new project and install the dependencies, it’s possible that your old project won’t work any more.

+To avoid that problem, a best practice is to use “virtual environments”.
+Virtual environments allow you to have different versions of Python and different versions of the various libraries you use, so you can install a new version of a library for one project but still use the old version for another project.
+It’s almost as if you have multiple computers that you can swap between, each having a different setup and configuration, just by running a couple of commands.

+There is a build in virtual environment feature in Python, but we’re going to use the more flexible virtual environments provided by conda as part of the Anaconda distribution you installed.

+To use a new virtual environment, there are two steps you need to complete.
+The first step is to create the virtual environment.
+That may take a couple of minutes as your computer has to download the necessary version of Python and all of the libraries that you want to be able to use in that environment.
+The next step then is to “use” the virtual environment by activating it.

+If you want to learn more about conda environments, have a look at the [documentation](https://conda.io/docs/user-guide/tasks/manage-environments.html), otherwise, lets give this a try.

+You need to start by navigating into the root of this project folder, so you’re going to want to type `cd  setting-up-a-professional-data-science-environment` in your terminal.

+Then to create the environment type `conda env create -f environment.yml`.
+Depending on the speed of your computer and your internet connection it may take up to five minutes for this to complete.
+While it does you should see output similar to that displayed below start to appear in your terminal.

+If you see a message that states “WARNING: A newer version of conda exists”, feel free to run `conda update -n base conda` but it shouldn’t be required to get things working.

+Next, try activating the environment by typing `source activate student-env`.